 What we like: A fully featured windbreaker for a very low weight.

 Japan-based Montbell is known for making quality, high-performance products that often undercut the competition in terms of weight.
-Their Tachyon is no exception: This windbreaker features remarkably thin 7-denier ripstop nylon and checks in at just 2.5 ounces—half the heft of a jacket like the Arc’teryx Squamish above.
+Their Tachyon is case in point: This windbreaker features remarkably thin 7-denier ripstop nylon and checks in at just 2.5 ounces—half the heft of a jacket like the Arc’teryx Squamish above.
 And unlike other ultralight windbreakers that shave weight with minimalist feature sets, the Tachyon manages to include two zippered hand pockets, a stow pocket with Velcro closure, an adjustable hood and elastic waist, and small underarm vents.
 It all adds up to a streamlined wind jacket that easily fits into the corner of your pack, the waistbelt of your running shorts, or the palm of your hand.

 See the Men's Montbell Tachyon Hooded See the Women's Montbell Tachyon Hooded

-11. Fjallraven High Coast Wind Jacket ($185)
+13. Fjallraven High Coast Wind Jacket ($185)

 Fjallraven High Coast WindbreakerCategory: Hiking

-Weight: 12.2 oz.
+Weight: 12.2 oz. (men's), 10.9 oz. (women's)

 Materials: 54% nylon, 46% cotton